 Sclerosing Cholangitis Defined:

-Is a chronic and progressive disease of the liver and gallbladder that is characterized by the inflammation and ultimate scaring of the bile ducts that normally allow bile to drain form gallbladder to the pancreas and small intestine.
+Is a chronic and progressive disease of the liver and gallbladder that is characterized by the inflammation (and ultimate scaring) of the bile ducts that allow bile to drain from gallbladder to the pancreas and small intestine.

 - Intraductal stone disease,